Issue #57 How you are making buying hard

 Most people involved with selling believe that they are helping their customers by providing more information.

-They think that asking a litany of questions, delving into the sales pain, and providing information is helpful.
+They think that asking a litany of questions, delving into the sales pain, and providing the information is helpful.

 But they aren’t.